How to Fix Auto Feed Update, not Working Issue?

 Before heading to the solution, you need to have some basic knowledge about how the WordPress cron job works.

 WordPress Cron updates the feeds once the visitor comes to your site.
 Without the visitor’s visit, it will not update the feed even if the interval is set for a specific time.
 For example, if the interval is set as 6 hours, it will still wait for the visitors to visit the site; otherwise, the CRON will not update it at that interval and be rescheduled for the next interval.

 REASON 1: Check WordPress CRON status.

-Solution: Firstly, you need to check whether or not your CORN status is enabled.
-The Auto Feed Update highly depends on the WordPress CORN.
+Solution: Firstly, you need to check whether or not your CRON status is enabled.
+The Auto Feed Update highly depends on the WordPress CRON.
 If WordPress CRON is disabled, The Auto Feed Update will not function.
 Therefore, go to CTX Feed > Status and check whether or not it is enabled.

 If it turns out disabled, the following code must be added at the bottom of the wp-config.php file.

 REASON 2: Lower Update Interval.

 Solution: If the update interval is between 1 hour to 5 minutes, the Auto Feed update may fail in this case if any visitor does not visit your site within that interval.
 It will be better if the update interval is set anywhere between 6 hours to 12 hours.